 To run the DMI utility, type: DMICFG.EXE.
-You can download this utility from http://www.dfiweb.com - BIOS & DRIVERS section or ftp.dfiusa.com - /pub/DMI directory.
+You can download this utility from ftp.dfiusa.com - /utilities/DMI directory.

 The DMI utility must run in real mode with at least 180K of base memory.
 Memory managers like HIMEM.SYS (required by Windows) must not be installed.
 You may do this by using one of the 3 methods listed below.